-I’ve begun the ride at the southern end of the road, but the ride works equally well beginning from the north end.
+I’ve mapped the ride so it begins at the southern end of the road, but the ride works equally well beginning from the north end.

 Adding miles: There is no other riding in the Park.
 From Manzanita Lake you can ride north out of the Park and as far down the highway as you like.
 It’s a straight road on a very open, barren landscape with its own sort of beauty.
 Seven miles from the Visitor Center you have the Mill Creek Road ride.
 The Warner Valley Road ride is 25 miles down the road.

 Lots of people ride Lassen Park from Morgan Summit (not really a summit, but rather a saddle), where Lassen Peak Highway, the road through the Park, takes off from Highway 36/89.
 There’s a large snowpark parking lot there and bathrooms.
 This adds a 7-mile moderate, straight, boring climb to the beginning of the route, or 14 miles to the out and back.
 Some people start with our Mill Creek Road ride.
 This adds about 40 miles to the out and back (so most people who start with Mill Creek Rd. turn around at the summit.)

 Afterthoughts: Summit Lake is Ground Zero for mosquitos.
 Bring repellent.
 The last time I did the ride, I forgot, and, on the brink of hysteria, had to beg repellent from a camper.